mawrkus/pull-request-review-guide/README.md

 If there's a lot changes (e.g. a refactoring task), hightlight the most important parts of the code.

+#### Don't take it personnally

+There's a difference between what you do and who you are.
+As a Software Craftsman, how you do what you do can always be improved, constructive and respectful criticism will usually help.
+But keep in mind that it's not about a better version of you, it's about a better craft.

 ### For the reviewers

 #### Empathize